 See below for some representative publications (pdf uploads in progress).
 Then see the complete list of our published work in MyBibliography:

-Chitre AS, Polesskaya O, Holl K, Gao J, Cheng J, George T, Gileta A, Han W, Horvath A, Hughson A, Ishiwari K, King CP, Lamparelli A, Martin C, Martinez AG, Tripi JA, St. Pierre C, Wang T, Wladecki H, Chen H, Flagel SB, Meyer PJ, Richards JB, Robinson TE, Palmer AA, Solberg Woods LC.
-Genome-wide association study of body weight, body mass index, adiposity, and fasting glucose in 3,173 outbred rats.
-BioRxiv 422428 (pdf).
+Chitre AS, Polesskaya O, Holl K, Gao J, Cheng R, Martinez A, George T, Gileta AF, Han W, Horvath A, Hughson A, Ishiwari K, King CP, Lamparelli A, Versaggi CL, Martin C, St. Pierre CL, Tripi JA, Wang T, Wladecki H, Chen H, Flagel SB, Meyer PJ, Richards J, Robinson TE, Palmer AA, Solberg Woods LC (2020) Genome wide association study of body weight, body mass index, adiposity, and fasting glucose in 3,173 outbred rats.
+Obesity.
+In press

 Loney GC, Pautassi RM, Kapadia D, Meyer PJ (2018) Nicotine affects ethanol-conditioned taste, but not place, aversion in a simultaneous conditioning procedure, Alcohol 71: 47-55 (pdf).